Energy Business Conference

 1:05-2 p.m.

-Speakers: Krisha Tracy, Amazon Web Services; Mike Sommers, API; Dan Turco, Expand Energy; and Terry Nutt, Talen Energy
+Speakers: Krisha Tracy, Principal Strategic Business Developer, Amazon Web Services; Mike Sommers, President & CEO, API; Dennis Price, Vice President - Financial Trading, LNG, Risk & Analysis, Expand Energy; and Terry Nutt, President, Talen Energy

 Technical Workshop B: International Exploration & Offshore Ventures Part 1

-Speakers: Paul Mann, University of Houston; Buford Pollett, University of Tulsa; David Hajovsky, TGS; Mohamed Khalil, Murphy Oil Corp.; and John Farrelly, Prudentia Geoscience LLC
+Speakers: Paul Mann, Professor of Geology, University of Houston; Buford Pollett, Professor of Energy Law and Commerce & Faculty Advisor, University of Tulsa; David Hajovsky, EVP, Multi-Client, TGS; Mohamed Khalil, Geoscience Advisor – Offshore Deepwater Assets, Murphy Oil Corp.; and John Farrelly, President & Senior Consultant, Prudentia Geoscience LLC; Joseph Hajj, General Manager – Greenfield Development and Near-Field Exploration, Shell

 Legal Track Session 4: Drafting and Negotiating Oil & Gas Master Purchase Order Agreements